 python setup.py install in the root directory.

-example_nb.ipynb shows the basic functionality of the package.
+basic_example.ipynb that shows the basic functionality of the package.
+The notebook

 More information about using PU learning for materials synthesis prediction can be found in our publication: